AI Police Report Writing vs. Gen AI: Best for Law Enforcement?

 AI Police Report Writing

 Generates reports directly from digital evidence such as body-worn cameras, in-car video, audio recordings, CAD data, and timelines.
-Narratives are grounded in recorded facts.
+Narratives are grounded in recorded facts, the same foundation that supports AI evidence summarization for body camera and CCTV review.

 Gen AI Reporting